Eliran-Turgeman/blog_src/source/_posts/advice-for-juniors.md

 If you want some more details about what I offer as a mentor, check out [this page](https://www.16elt.com/mentorship/)

 ---

+## Common reactions of juniors

+* I feel uncomfortable asking for feedback / I don't know how
+* I feel uncomfortable asking for a raise, or a promotion / I don't know how
+* I don't know how to "market" myself

+For some time, I am the guy that is pushing my colleagues into having such conversations with their team lead.
+Being a junior is synonym to having the above excuses (in most cases).
+To climb up, you need to break free of them, and unlearn a few things.

+Anyhow, this is my take that sums everything up -
+***A job is a deal you are making with a company where you are selling your time.
+If you value it, make the most of it.***

 ## What else?
 There's much more things to cover, and I might cover them in a follow-up post. things like: